At 5:55 am Morgan texts me and says, “Will you let Wylah out? I’m still traumatized.”

 Rob and Megan have pressing matters when they arrive.
 We talk about interviews that are ongoing and plans for the resolution of this case.
 It is all promising and we believe they are trying their best, Rob discussed information about cars first and so we talk about cars.

 Rob tells us that one of their officers saw a green car by Thunder River– right where Morgan has reported seeing K multiple times when she is coming home from school.
 Our Detective Rob said he has revised his numbers when he looked up exactly the model and color car that I have given him and their are 6 of them between Grand Junction, Vail and Aspen, so it might not be Keenan.
-I asked what the problem is because Morgan said she actually saw K driving when she saw the car that was following her.
-Steve adds that he has seen K’s car in the Catherine Store parking lot with another girl driving it, and it has a unique emblem on the back and it is doubtful any of the other 5 would share that same emblem too.
-He is quite certain also that it was K’s car.
-Rob is uneasy and for a few moments there is a tension between us that has never been there before.
+I asked what the problem is because Morgan said she actually saw Keenan driving when she saw the car that was following her.
+Steve adds that he has seen Keenan’s car in the Catherine Store parking lot, with another girl driving it, and it has a unique emblem on the back and it is doubtful any of the other 5 would share that same emblem too.
+He is quite certain also that it was Keenan’s car.
+Rob is uneasy, and for a few moments there is a tension between us that has never been there before.
 Morgan repeats that she saw Keenan in the car when she saw the little green car.
-Rob says he will check into it
+Rob says he will check into it.

-I just want to see his cameras, and I suggest we look at the camera to cut the tension and at long last we go out into the yard.
-Normally it is just Rob and Steve, but now we are all there as Rob checks the Sheriff’s wildlife camera in the direct path of where the prints in the snow were.
-Steve is talking about all the cameras he has bought and returned because it took so long for that first picture when Rob curses, which is very uncharacteristic for him.
-As we all stand and stare we learn that the batteries are dead, there are no pictures, nothing.
+I just want to see his cameras, and I suggest we look at the camera to cut the tension, and at long last we go out into the yard.
+Normally it is just Rob and Steve, but now we are all there as Rob checks the sheriff’s wildlife camera that is in the direct path of where the prints in the snow were seen.
+Steve is talking about all the cameras he has bought and returned, because it took so long for that first picture, when Rob curses, which is very uncharacteristic for him.
+As we all stand and stare we learn that the batteries are dead, there are no pictures, nothing!

-Morgan goes back into the house without a word, I don’t think Rob notices but I am pretty sure Megan does not miss this.
-I am angry beyond belief, and pull Steve back toward the house to talk with him as they take the ladder and go to check the other camera.
-Steve tells me he knows, but he does not.
+Morgan goes back into the house without a word, I don’t think Rob notices, but I am pretty sure Megan does not miss this.
+I am angry beyond belief, and pull Steve back toward the house to talk with him, as they take the ladder and go to check the other camera.
+The other camera that they have pointed at the camera with the dead batteries.
+Steve tells me he knows why I am so upset, but he does not.
 There is no excuse for this.
-A felony stalking case the one time someone does not just pass by but intentionally marches right in front of their camera and the batteries are dead.
-I’m losing track at the moment, but I think this is battery problem three at least.
+A felony stalking case the one time someone does not just pass by, but intentionally marches right in front of their camera and the batteries are dead.
+I’m losing track at the moment, but I think this is battery problem three, at least.
 I want to start screaming, but I do not.
 This is our daughter’s life we are talking about here – will someone please take responsibility for this stuff!

 Then we learn that the batteries in the other camera are also dead, but it has some images, just none that can be used, just someone’s back.
 It is a bad meeting all the way around and we say goodbye.
 Steve tells me we are obviously on our own.
 I say great, now what?
 Pray for snow, lots of snow?
 Let Mother Nature stop him, because nobody else seems capable?